-Cát Bà, Vietnam: Learning to SUP + top activities on the island
+Cát Bà, Vietnam: Learning to SUP + top things to do

 There’s something about food poisoning that will quickly convince you a vacation from your vacation is a must.